Dolphin Conservation Education Program

 Seabrook Island Birders (SIB) are residents, renters and guests of Seabrook Island, SC, who have an interest in learning, protecting, and providing for the well-being of the incredible variety of birds that inhabit Seabrook Island throughout the year.

 - to enlighten residents and others about the richness and diversity of Seabrook Island’s bird life;

 - to foster an appreciation for the unique habitats our island provides for these varied species: and,

 - to emphasize the importance of protecting our wildlife and these natural habitats that are essential for the survival of our native birds as well as the migratory birds we host.

 In order to reach these goals SIB sponsors:

-- various interactive activities; including bird walks, local and national bird counts, the monitoring of Eastern Bluebird boxes, participation in special Island events such as Earth Day, SI July Fourth Parade, etc. and
+- various interactive activities including bird walks, local and national bird counts, the monitoring of Eastern Bluebird boxes, participation in special Island events such as Earth Day, the July Fourth Parade, etc.

 - SIB members’ involvement with other Seabrook Island environmental organizations’ committees and activities.